 A friend mentioned that she was having her first ulcerative colitis (UC) flare-up in a couple of years and she couldn't figure out why.
 After some questioning, it was discovered that she had been taking NSAIDs (Aleve, I think) for a couple of weeks to treat an aching knee.

-For reasons doctors don't understand, NSAID's are not a good idea for an IBDer to take.
-They seem to aggravate the colon and can cause a flare-up of the disease.
-There is also some broad speculation in the medical field that long-term NSAID use may even cause the onset of certain cases of Inflammatory Bowel Disease.
-I used to take NSAID's quite a bit before I was diagnosed with UC and now only take Tylenol to treat aches and pains.
+For reasons doctors don't understand, NSAIDs are not a good idea for a person with UC.
+They seem to aggravate the colon and can cause a flare up of the disease.
+I used to take NSAIDs quite a bit before I was diagnosed with UC and now take only Tylenol to treat aches and pains.